A Detailed Guide To Camping with a new Suzuki Jimny

 Load bars

-Unfortunately, for 2 people sleeping in the tent 2 bars didn’t feel strong enough.
+Unfortunately, for 2 people sleeping in the tent 2 bars didn’t feel strong enough and they sagged in the middle.
 We collectively weigh 150 kg and the bars are rated to 100kg.
 So we added a 3rd bar to help support where the main weight is distributed.

 This set up uses 2 front runner load bars.
 There are many good quality load bars on the market and I can only give my opinion on ones I’ve used.
-They’re super strong and the feet sit great in the Jimny’s rain gutters with no damage or denting overtime.
+They’re super strong and the feet sit great in the Jimny’s rain gutters.

 Front Runner recommend that you use their tent brackets to mount onto the load bars.
 Personally I would save your money and use the metal brackets that come with the tent.
 Or do what I did and drill holes directly into the slats for the tent bolts to drop into.